 Triceps are both simple and complex.
 On the one hand, they have a basic job: to move your arms from contraction (bent) to extension (straight) via a hinge joint.
 On the other hand, their anatomy is deceptively intricate.
 They’re made up of three heads, two of which are similar and one of which goes its own way with a completely different attachment.
 So, no single exercise does a great job of working all three.
 But what does the best job of hitting each head?
 And what doesn’t do a particularly good job of hitting any of them?
 We’ve read the scientific studies.
 We have the answers.

 German researchers conducted a study with 10 resistance-trained young men, measuring, via electromyography (EMG) monitors, the activation of their triceps heads during 11 exercises.
 Most of the exercises were triceps isolation lifts (like pushdowns), but the study also included compound lifts, including wide-grip guillotine presses (bench presses to the neck), pushups, and behind-the-neck overhead presses.
 All triceps exercises work all three heads to some degree, but each exercise also works either the lateral and medial more or the long more.
 In the following chart, we’ve highlighted the top three activators, two for the lateral and medial heads and one for the long head:

-Honorable mention goes to the regular dip, keeping your torso upright, as well as the EZ-bar lying triceps extension (a.k.a. skullcrusher), both of which are very good but not-quite-great triceps exercises.
+Honorable mention goes to the regular DIP, keeping your torso upright, as well as the EZ-BAR LYING TRICEPS EXTENSION (a.k.a. skullcrusher), both of which are very good but not-quite-great triceps exercises.

-By the way, the behind-the-neck overhead press, a shoulder exercise, was shown in the German study to be remarkably effective at hitting the long head.
+By the way, the BEHIND-THE-NECK SHOULDER PRESS, a deltoid exercise, was shown in the German study to be remarkably effective at hitting the long head.
 We suspect this occurs more at lockouts when the triceps take over much of the work and the long heads fully contract.
 To turn this shoulder builder into a true triceps grower, try doing these in a power rack or on a Smith machine set up so you only move through the top third of typical reps.